landscamp04/NubesLearning/README.md

 "Nubes" means "cloud" in Latin — a fitting name for a project built to thrive in cloud-native environments.
 ---

-## 🚀 Project Highlights

-- 🧠 **Frontend:** React app that communicates with a RESTful Flask backend
-- 🐍 **Backend:** Python Flask API that serves data to the frontend
-- 🐳 **Containerized:** Both services are fully Dockerized for local and cloud use
-- 📐 **Clean Structure:** Modular codebase for separation of concerns
-- ☁️ **Cloud-Ready:** Infrastructure design aligns with AWS best practices (EKS, Terraform, IAM)
+## 🧱 Tech Stack
+- React frontend
+- Node.js/Express backend
+- Docker for containerization
+- GitHub Actions for CI/CD
+- AWS ECR for image hosting
+- Terraform + EKS planned for deployment

 ---